 Thanks to soft porn we think nothing of the constant pouring from Instagram and Snapchat by the likes of the Kardashians and their runner-ups.
 For me, the only counterbalance to this travesty and caveat was to utilize the visibility I had via that same internet to launch a music career and utilize the voice it gave me [in terms of activism] worldwide.

 From our perspective social activism nowadays seems to be geared towards a single issue. #MeToo, #TimesUp. #ZeroTolerance, #BlackLivesMatter.
 Each cause has its own hashtag; which is a good thing because without the proper media exposure these causes would probably fail to reach a larger audience.

-On the other hand in doing so we also might fail to see the bigger picture. #MeToo and #ZeroTolerance date back to 2006, well beyond the current surge in public interest.
+On the other hand, in doing so we also might fail to see the bigger picture.
+MeToo and #ZeroTolerance date back to 2006, well beyond the current surge in the public interest.
 Black lives mattered well before 2013.
 We all know what BLM stands for but who remembers Rosa Parks and what she stood for?